 The School of CSE is a diverse, interdisciplinary innovation ecosystem composed of award-winning faculty, researchers, and students.
 We are creating future leaders who keep pace with and solve the most challenging problems in science, engineering, health, and social domains.

-Read the CSE Annual Report for more information.
+Read our 2023 One-Pager for more information.